Ways to Determine Fixture Angles, Throw

 36 X .018 = .648 factor

-of type, manufacturer or model -- as long as the field angle
+fixtures regardless of type, manufacturer or model -- as long as

-of the fixture is known.
-Using the knowledge gained from
+the Field Angle of the fixture is known.
+Using the knowledge

-reading this article will save trial & error when ordering,
+gained here will eliminate trial and error when ordering,

 hanging, or designing with, any lighting instrument.